KillingSpark/zstd-rs/Readme.md

 1. Decode all of them correctly into the output buffer
 1. Decode all the decode_corpus files (1000+) I created locally
 1. Calculate checksums
+1. Act as a `zstd -c -d` dropin replacement

 ## Cannot do